 Consisting of a healthy combination of all essential grains, multigrain atta proves to be a great replacement for all-purpose flour.
 Pearl millets, finger millet, sorghum (Jowar), little millet, kodo millet are some commonly suggested grains contributing to the multi-grain composition.

-Considered as the staple for diabetics since ages, methi Dana is by far the most commonly available ingredient known to control blood sugar levels naturally.
+Considered as the staple for diabetics since ages, methi-Dana is by far the most commonly available ingredient known to control blood sugar levels naturally.
 Use methi Dana atta instead of regular atta, and you have just prepared a diabetic-friendly roti for yourself.

-Combining health with taste, oats are one of the most beneficial ingredient to be added in a diabetic diet.
-Cinnamon oats are a great variant with respect to adding a new taste and flavor to your regular meal.
+Combining health with taste, oats are one of the most beneficial ingredients to be added to a diabetic diet.
+Cinnamon oats are a great variant with respect to adding a new taste and flavour to your regular meal.
 Enjoy it in your breakfast or make your evening snack more interesting,

-Nuts or nut flour
+Nuts or Nut Flour

 Nuts are great because they are seeds and fruits combined.
-Being among the most nutritious food on earth, nuts are literally full of life.
+Being among the most nutritious foods on earth, nuts are literally full of life.
 Studies have proven that diabetics who regularly consume nuts have lower risk of Type 2 diabetes.
 Beneficial nuts for diabetics are almonds, walnuts and pistachios.
 You can use nut flour such as almond flour as a healthy alternative to white flour in baked goods.